Skip to main content

 This post is sponsored by Naperville dentist Dr. Anthony LaVacca.

-My dental implant dentures make me look and feel old
+My implant dentures make me look and feel old

 Judith – It is not unusual to receive dentures for their dental implants that look like, as many people call them, “false teeth.”
 Your experience is unfortunate, but not unique.